shivanand217/EMA/README.md

-# Mean Stack Based application
+# MEAN Stack Based application

+Angular2 for frontend and Mongoose to connect to MONGODB client.

 Features include :-